k2view-academy/K2View-Academy/articles/TDM/tdm_gui/01_tdm_gui_overview.md

-# TDM GUI Overview
+# TDM Portal Overview

-The TDM GUI is a web-based application that helps users to easily control and manage test data.
+The TDM Portal is a web-based application that helps users to easily control and manage test data.
 It has 2 main functions:

 - TDM administrative activities - defines TDM Business Entities, system, environments and permissions.
 - TDM copy activities - creates and executes TDM tasks that provide a selected subset of entities or Reference tables to a selected environment.

 TDM settings and tasks are saved in the [TDM PostgreSQL DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
-Each TDM activity, created by a user via the TDM GUI, updates the TDM DB.
+Each TDM activity, created by a user via the TDM Portal, updates the TDM DB.

-The TDM GUI uses APIs to connect to the TDM DB in order to retrieve and update TDM settings and tasks.
+The TDM Portal uses APIs to connect to the TDM DB in order to retrieve and update TDM settings and tasks.

-## TDM GUI - Login
+## TDM Portal - Login

-The TDM GUI application is pre-integrated with the [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md).
+The TDM Portal application is pre-integrated with the [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md).
 The user logs into the Fabric Web Framework and **Fabric authenticates the user**.

 Fabric works with several authentication providers.
 Each authenticator is responsible for user's authentication, and provides a user-ID and his roles.
 The following are authentication providers, supported by Fabric: